NachiketaVadera/EBookDownloader/README.md

 ## Details

 eBooks dose not search books from a formal database.
-Instead, your quires are fired though google and the results are parsed for links to trusted sources that can provide download links.
+Instead, your queries are fired through Google and the results are parsed for links to trusted sources that can provide download links.
 Currently, the only source in use is vk.com with more to follow.
 From the search results page, the app selects a page that has mentioned your query on the pages text.
 The selected page is parsed again and all the file download links are collected and sent back for you to see and download.

 Another feature that the app provides is ‘Search by Author’ which parses a card view google search page with books by all the authors.
 While easy, this method is quite inefficient and will be replaced down the line with JSON parsing of Google Books API.